ikeacat/ns-scraper/README.md

-# ns-scaper
+# THE NationStates Scraper
-A scraper for NationStates using the NationStates Official API
+A scraper for [NationStates](http://nationstates.net) using the NationStates Official API.

 ## Documentation